vicramon/ember-tutorial/chapters/ember-route.md

 `model` is a function hook that's called upon entering a route.
 The result of the model function is then accessible by other objects.

 The `store` is an Ember data construct that you go through when dealing with persisted records. `findAll` fetches all the records of the type you pass it.
-It returns a `DS.RecordArray` object, which is essentially an array of models.
+It returns a promise, which will return a `DS.RecordArray` object once you call `then` on it. `DS.RecordArray` is essentially an array of models.

 ## Route Hooks